Two-parameter counter-diabatic driving in quantum annealing: Introduction

-Among these shortcuts-to-adiabaticity methods~\cite{demirplak2003adiabatic, berry2009transitionless, chen2010fast, chen2011lewisriesenfeld, takahashi2013transitionless, jarzynski2013generating,takhashi2019hamiltonian}, counter-diabatic (CD) driving~\cite{delcampo2013shortcuts, jarzynski2013generating, damski2014counterdiabatic, sels2017minimizing, claeys2019floquet, hartmann2019rapid} is one of the most promising approaches.
-The underlying idea of CD driving is to speed up an originally-adiabatic process by additionally applying a CD Hamiltonian (adiabatic gauge potential) that suppresses transitions between eigenstates.
-However, for many-body quantum systems, finding the exact CD Hamiltonian requires {\em a priori} knowledge of eigenstates at all times during the dynamics \cite{berry2009transitionless}, which is unfeasible practically.
-Recently, Sels, Polkovnikov, and collaborators ~\cite{sels2017minimizing, kolodrubetz2017geometry, claeys2019floquet} have developed a variational approach where a simple and local, but approximate, CD Hamiltonian is introduced, which makes the formulation and realization much simpler not just theoretically but experimentally as well ~\cite{zhou2020experimental,hartmann2019rapid}.
-See also \cite{passarelli2020counterdiabatic} for a related development.
+Among these shortcuts-to-adiabaticity methods~\cite{demirplak2003adiabatic, berry2009transitionless, chen2010fast, chen2011lewisriesenfeld, takahashi2013transitionless, jarzynski2013generating, takhashi2019hamiltonian}, counter-diabatic (CD) driving~\cite{delcampo2013shortcuts, jarzynski2013generating, damski2014counterdiabatic, sels2017minimizing, claeys2019floquet, hartmann2019rapid} is one of the most promising approaches.
+The underlying idea of CD driving is to speed up an originally-adiabatic process by additionally applying a CD Hamiltonian (adiabatic gauge potential) that suppresses the transitions between the system eigenstates.
+However, for many-body quantum systems, finding the exact CD Hamiltonian requires {\em a priori} knowledge of these eigenstates at all times during the dynamics~\cite{berry2009transitionless}, which is practically unfeasible.
+Recently, Sels, Polkovnikov, and collaborators~\cite{sels2017minimizing, kolodrubetz2017geometry, claeys2019floquet} have developed a variational approach where a simple and local, but approximate, CD Hamiltonian is introduced, which makes the formulation and realization much simpler not just theoretically but experimentally as well~\cite{zhou2020experimental, hartmann2019rapid} (see, also,~\cite{passarelli2020counterdiabatic, hegade2021shortcuts} for related developments).
 The price to pay is that the enhancement of performance is often limited.